Toivo Karanko: In Germany

-Savolainen volunteered to join the 27th Jäger Battalion for training and military experience on November 23.
+Savolainen volunteered to join the 27th Jäger Battalion for training and military experience on 23 November 1915.
 He took part in the fighting in the First World War on the eastern front of Germany in the battles of Misse River, the Gulf of Riga and the Christmas Battles at river Aa.
 He also completed a special sabotage course in Polangen in 1917.

 Finnish Civil War

 Savolainen arrived in Finland with the main group of Jägers, promoted to non-commissioned officer on 25 February 1918.
 He was assigned to the 2nd Jäger Battery and took part in battles in Länkipohja, Pitkäjärvi, Orivesi, Kangasala and Lempäälä and Tampere.
-In the reorganization of the artillery after the conquest of Tampere, he was placed as the division director in the 4th battery of the 2nd Jäger Battery of the newly formed Jäger Artillery Brigade and took part in the battles in Kämärvi and Vyborg.
+In the reorganization of the artillery after the conquest of Tampere, he was placed as the division director in the 4th battery of the 2nd Jäger Battery of the newly formed Jäger Artillery Brigade and took part in the battles in Kämärä and Vyborg.

 Between the wars

 Karanko left the army in 1921 and became the chief of the Jyväskylä White Guard 8th district, until he returned to the service in 1922.
 He moved from Pielisjärvi to Jämsä in 1927, where he worked as a teacher of gymnastics and health education at Jämsä Co-educational School and Real High School until 1928.
 He later worked in the newspaper industry and was a journalist for the domestic news department at Helsingin Sanomat from 1929 to 1930.
 He next became a journalist for Ajan Sana ltd and joined the main committee of the Finno-Ugric Cultural Congress the following year.
-In 1932 he joined Publishing Company Vasara, a publishing company that published Nazi propaganda and anti-Semitic literature, and in 1934 he became editor-in-chief of Siniristi, a nazi magazine.
+In 1932 he joined Publishing Company Vasara, a publishing company that published Nazi propaganda and anti-Semitic literature, and in 1934 he became editor-in-chief of Siniristi, a Nazi magazine.

 Karanko translated Erich Ludendorff's book "Threat of a World War on German Land" and Martin Luther's book On the Jews and Their Lies.
 In the preface to Luther's book, he supported Luther's proposed actions against the Jews and considered the book's message particularly topical.
+Karanko also made a new translation of The Protocols of the Elders of Zion in 1943 which was published by Blue Cross.